 Instituto Bernabeu’s experience of this technique is very rewarding because the team at the clinic have first-hand knowledge of the solidarity shown by couples who, following successful treatment themselves, donate the embryos that have been generated so that others can become parents too.

-Let us highlight five advantages of embryo adoption.
+What are the five advantages of embryo adoption?

 1. There is no waiting list

 There is no waiting list for embryo adoption and, therefore, it is a swift process.
 Embryo adoption is the donation of good quality embryos from assisted reproduction treatment in other couples who have been successful with their own gametes or joint donation of gametes, ovum and spermatozoon.
 Couples take the decision to give others the chance of achieving the same thing through in vitro fertilisation (IVF).
 Donation is, by law, anonymous and the objective is to achieve the greatest possible compatibility with the couple in terms of blood group, Rh and phenotype.

 2. Safety and efficiency: over 600 illnesses ruled out